THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 How To Tackle All Of These Things To Do In Martinborough

-The southeast coast of New Zealand is stunning and luckily you can comfortable get most of these sites finished in a day.
+The southeast coast of New Zealand is stunning and luckily you can comfortably get to most of these sites finished in a day.
 If you were to miss one out, I’d have to say skip White Rock.
 It’s simply to far out of the way for the one attraction.
-Cape Palliser, Seals, Lake Ferry and the Pinnacles are essentially in the same direction (there’s a map below).
+Cape Palliser, Seals, Lake Ferry and the Pinnacles are essentially in the same direction (there’s a map below to help with where to go in Martinborough).
 Start early in the morning with the Lake, move on to the Pinnacles and finish up with Cape Palliser.

 As you drive down Lake Ferry Road you’ll see a sign indicating a historic place.
 If you really want you can stop

 Best Way To Get To Martinborough